 Cowboy Bebop: Tank!
-The Best! is a soundtrack for Cowboy Bebop that was released in 2004.
-An interesting thing to note about this release is the fact that the CD booklet contains a lot of “fake” information for the songs that appear on the CD; while the song information as it’s written in the booklet would be true for the Cowboy Bebop universe, it wouldn’t be true for the real world.
+The Best! is a soundtrack for Cowboy Bebop.
+An interesting thing to note about this release is the fact that the CD booklet contains a lot of “fake” information for the songs that appear on the CD.
+While the song information as it’s written in the booklet would be true for the Cowboy Bebop universe, it wouldn’t be true for the real world.

 Cowboy Bebop: Tank!
 The Best!